ERC-BPGC/handbook/docs/automation/ROS/ros_p2.md

 ## ROS Parameters and Parameter Server

 Parameter server is a collection of values or parameters that can be retrieved or modified by the nodes during runtime upon requests through command prompt, nodes or launch files.
-Parameters are intended to be static, globally available values like integers, floats, strings and boolen values and can be stored independently or within a YAML file.
+Parameters are intended to be static, globally available values like integers, floats, strings and boolean values and can be stored independently or within a YAML file.
 Parameters are meant to be gloablly viewable so nodes can easily inspect the configuration state of the system and modify if necessary.

 ### Accessing and setting Parameters
 #### Via command line